-While I enjoy spending time in Washington state, it’s always a treat to be able to go down to Oregon to spend a weekend in Portland.
+While I enjoy spending time in Washington state, it’s always a treat to go down to Oregon to spend a weekend in Portland.
 It’s a fun city to get out in, and I love exploring new breweries and food carts while I’m there.
 I’ve been there for bachelorette parties, conferences, and just because countless times.

 From how to get to Portland to the best things to do to a sample Portland weekend itinerary, this guide includes everything you need to explore The City of Roses.